Murkguy/TheMurk/Character Creation.md

-# Character Creation Checklist
-FILL IN
 ## Character Concept

 A character concept is a one-sentence summing up of what the character is all about.

 ### Step 1: Determine Concept and Homeland

 In a couple sentence, sum up what your character is all about.
 Use the guidelines above to give yourself ideas.
-Ask the other players what their character concepts are to make sure the group has an exciting selection of characters.
+Ask the other actors what their character concepts are to make sure the group has an exciting selection of characters.

-It's reccomended to that these questions be answered, but feel free to add other information as well
+It's reccomended to that these storyions be answered, but feel free to add other information as well
     - What do people notice about you first?
     - What item do you always have on hand?
     - Where do you want to go?